outofcoffee/imposter/docs/performance_tuning.md

 > See [features](./features_plugins.md) and [usage](./usage.md) documentation.

+### Resource matching performance

+[Resource matching](./configuration.md) is typically the fastest method of providing conditional responses.
+This is the case for request properties such as headers, query parameters, path parameters, path and HTTP method.
+In the case of using [JsonPath to query the request body](./request_matching.md) to conditionally match resources, however, the body must be parsed, which is computationally expensive and will result in lower performance.

 ### Response Templating performance

 [Templating](./templates.md) incurs a performance penalty, but is often faster than dynamically generating large objects using scripts, so is generally a better tradeoff when dynamic responses are required.